Our Staff

 Sherry Guarisco

-Sherry S. Guarisco is a recognized child advocate, having most recently managed the Louisiana Partnership for Children and Families, a statewide advocacy organization, where she led the development of the Platform for Children, a comprehensive guide to the needs of Louisiana’s children.
-In 2015, Guarisco served on Governor John Bel Edwards’ Transition Team for Children and Families, and in 2017 served on Mayor Sharon Weston Broome’s Transition Team for Human Services focused on children.
-From 2006 – 2010, Guarisco served as the first Director of the Division of Child Care & Early Childhood Education, Department of Social Services (now DCFS).
+In 2015, Guarisco served on Governor John Bel Edwards’ Transition Team for Children and Families, and in 2017 served on East Baton Rouge Mayor-President Sharon Weston Broome’s Transition Team for Human Services, focusing on children’s issues.
+From 2006-2010, Sherry served as the first Director of the Division of Child Care & Early Childhood Education, Department of Social Services (now DCFS).

 • Picture of Darrell Hunt